nlenssen/gistempUncertaintyEnsemble/README.md

 ### Step 4: Spatial Analysis of Sampling Errors

-*  Calculation of sampling error fields as in `diffMat` and `dataInds` from `spatialUncertaintyCoarse.R` at 2x2 resolution
+*  Calculation of sampling reconstruction error fields as in `diffMat` and `dataInds` from `spatialUncertaintyCoarse.R` at 2x2 resolution

 ### Step 5: Generate Full Ensemble